-- IEEE802.11 WLAN has mobility support
+- IEEE802.11 WLANs have a mobility support

 - does not extend more than few APs

 ⇒ not scalable for large networks

 - Do mobility on network layer

-⇒ IP mobility
+- $\Rightarrow$ IP mobility

 - Mobility on application layer

-- in HTTP-type use change of address does not matter
+- in HTTP-type use change of address does not matter.
+In some cases authentication be depend on the IP address used by client.

 - connections does not last long

 - SIP can provide mobility

 - using DNS to update address: this may result performance problems in DNS system